 At the equinox, Earth’s two hemispheres are receiving the sun’s rays equally.
 Night and day are approximately equal in length.
 The word equinox comes from the Latin aequus (equal) and nox (night).

 But, since Earth never stops moving around the sun, these days of equal sunlight and night will change quickly.

 The video below was the Astronomy Picture of the Day for March 19, 2014.
 They wrote:

 When does the line between day and night become vertical?
-Tomorrow.
-Tomorrow is an equinox on planet Earth, a time of year when day and night are most nearly equal.
+On the equinox, which happens on March 19 or 20, 2016, depending on your time zone.
+It’s the time of year when day and night are nearly equal.
 At an equinox, the Earth’s terminator — the dividing line between day and night — becomes vertical and connects the north and south poles.
 The above time-lapse video demonstrates this by displaying an entire year on planet Earth in twelve seconds.
 From geosynchronous orbit, the Meteosat satellite recorded these infrared images of the Earth every day at the same local time.
 The video started at the September 2010 equinox with the terminator line being vertical.
 As the Earth revolved around the sun, the terminator was seen to tilt in a way that provides less daily sunlight to the northern hemisphere, causing winter in the north.
 As the year progressed, the March 2011 equinox arrived halfway through the video, followed by the terminator tilting the other way, causing winter in the southern hemisphere — and summer in the north.
 The captured year ends again with the September equinox, concluding another of billions of trips the Earth has taken — and will take — around the sun.

 For the remainder of the 21st century (2001-2100), the March equinox will fall on March 20 or 19.
 The next March 19 equinox will be in the year 2044.